alex-seville/blanket/docs/advanced_browser.md

 4. When a test ends it must call `blanket.onTestDone(<total>, <num passed>)`
 5. When all the tests are done it must call `blanket.onTestsDone();`

-Finally the adapter must call the following function:
+Finally, the adapter must call the following function:

 ```
 blanket.beforeStartTestRunner({